GauravSharmaCode/neat_spend/README.md

 # Run tests for all services
 npm run test:all

+# Run tests in CI mode
+npm run test:ci

 # Lint all services
 npm run lint:all

+# Build all services for production
+npm run build:all

 # Start individual service for development
 npm run dev:user-service